freedomofpress/securedrop-protocol/docs/protocol.md

 The SD-APKE ciphertext is sender authenticated using classical DH-AKEM implicit authentication, and provides hybrid (post-quantum/traditional) message encryption by including a quantum-resistent secret in the encryption context using [HPKE `AuthPSK` mode][RFC 9180 §5.1.4], Despite the name, the "PSK" value is not a true 'pre-shared' key, and functions more like a [KEM combiner](https://datatracker.ietf.org/doc/draft-ounsworth-cfrg-kem-combiners/).
 Our terminology follows Alwen et al. (2023), ["The Pre-Shared Key Modes of HPKE"][alwen-2023].
-The PQ `psk` itself provides receiver authentication, but not sender authentication, due to the way it is [constructed][SD-APKE].
+The PQ `psk` itself provides receiver authentication, but not sender authentication, due to the way it is [constructed](#pskapke-pre-shared-key-authenticated-pke).

-The SD-APKE ciphertext carries a [structured plaintext message](#message-formats).\
+The SD-APKE ciphertext carries a [structured plaintext message](#message-formats).
 Sources MUST include their long-term fetching and PKE public keys in this plaintext in order to receive replies, since otherwise recipients cannot know all public key material required to reply to them.
 Since recipients always retrieve fresh public keys before responding to a Journalist, long-term keys included by journalists inside the structured plaintext message are ignored by recipients during decryption, and Journalists MAY therefore include placeholder values, particularly because a Journalist does not have a "long-term" PKE key.
 Journalists MUST always produce both the same size SD-APKE ciphertext and same size structured plaintext message as sources.